Postdoctoral Research Program

 Two (2) page maximum, double-spaced; one-inch margins, minimum 11 point standard font.
 The personal statement should include the following elements based on their relevance to your situation

-- Prior postdoctoral positions - Columbia University policy only allows a cumulative maximum of 3 years in a postdoctoral position, whether held at or outside of the university.
-If you have prior postdoc experience, please contact David Morales-Miranda to discuss your application.
+• Prior postdoctoral positions - Columbia University policy only allows a cumulative maximum of 5 years in a postdoctoral position, whether held at or outside of the university.
+If you have prior postdoc experience, please contact Esteban Andrade to discuss your application.

 Recommendation Letters

-Three (3) recommendation letters are required by November 7, 2021, 5 p.m.
-EST. Once an application is successfully submitted, the references listed will receive an email with the Applicant ID and the link to upload their letter.
+Three (3) recommendation letters are required by Friday, October 31, 2025, 5pm Eastern Time.
+Once an application is successfully submitted, the references listed will receive an email with the Applicant ID and the link to upload their letter.
+Applicants are strongly encouraged to apply early and to request that their referees send in letters in a timely manner.

 Note: We strongly recommend informing your references of the request for a letter in advance of submitting your application.
 We also recommend following up with your references after you have applied to ensure that they have received the information to upload their letter.